Course Content and Outcome Guide for MCH 292 Effective Summer 2015

 Skills obtained from this course will be:

-1. The ability to identify manufactured projects or products that are compatible for production on FDM machines.
+- The ability to identify manufactured projects or products that are compatible for manufacture on FDM machines.

-2. Basic set and operation of a Dimensions FDM machine using solid support systems.
+- The basic set and operation of an FDM machine using support systems.

-3. Student proposed project work to reinforce these concepts.
+- Student proposed and completed project work to reinforce these concepts.